Watch Window in Excel (Table of Contents)

-Introduction to Watch Window in Excel
+Introduction to Watch Windows in Excel

 How to Add a Watch Window?

 To create a watch window in a workbook.
-Go to Formulas in the MS toolbar, click the “watch window” option.
+Go to Formulas in the MS toolbar, and click the “watch window” option.

 It will create a blank window.
 The screenshot for the same is as follows.

-Another key point to make here is, if there are multiple cells in the watch window belonging to different worksheets, as you click on them, the cursor will automatically direct you to that address, and you don’t need to scroll between sheets.
+Another key point to make here is if there are multiple cells in the watch window belonging to different worksheets, as you click on them, the cursor will automatically direct you to that address, and you don’t need to scroll between sheets.

 Unfortunately, I can’t show you this brilliant feature with the help of screenshots or snips.
 But for your reference, the file is attached.
-To delete any cell from a watch window, you simply need to click on it and click on the “Delete Watch” button, and it will be removed from the watch window.
+To delete any cell from a watch window, you need to click on it and click on the “Delete Watch” button, and it will be removed from the watch window.

-If you want to delete cell C25 of worksheet Employees in the above image, I will select it and simply click the Delete watch button.
+If you want to delete cell C25 of worksheet Employees in the above image, I will select it and click the Delete watch button.

 How to Use Watch Window in Excel?